umd-lhcb/ut-hw-doc/docs/burnin/dcb_operations.md

    way.

     !!! info
-        Slots 10 and 11 are unused, I recommend starting with Slot 9 on the left when facing the DCB.
+        Slots 10 and 11 are unused, I recommend starting with Slot 0 on the right when facing the DCB.

     1. As you plug in each DCB, also plug the pull-up harness into the FFC